-12.1.
-If the Headteacher/Principal is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
-The Headteacher/Principal will inform the perpetrator of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues.

-- 12.2.
-If possible, the Headteacher/Principal will attempt reconciliation and will obtain an apology from the perpetrator.
+- 12.1 If the Headteacher/Principal is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
+The Headteacher/Principal will inform the perpetrator of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues. - 12.2 If possible, the Headteacher/Principal will attempt reconciliation and will obtain an apology from the perpetrator.
 This will either be in writing to the victim, and/or witnesses if appropriate, or face-to-face, but only with the victim's full consent.
-Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator. - 12.3.
-Parents/carers are informed of bullying incidents and what action is being taken. - 12.4.
-All staff involved in managing instances of bullying will be aware that taking disciplinary action and providing support are not mutually exclusive actions, and should be conducted simultaneously to encourage more positive behaviour in future. - 12.5.
-The school/academy will avoid unnecessarily criminalising pupils for bullying or abusive behaviour where possible, as young people with criminal records face stigma and discrimination in future aspects of their lives.
-The school's/academy's focus when handling perpetrators will be supporting them to develop more positive behaviours and to refrain from abusive and bullying behaviours in the future. - 12.6.
-The Pastoral Lead will informally monitor the pupils involved over the next half-term.
-Students subject to bullying are checked on a daily basis and there are also fortnightly inclusion panel meetings in which the pastoral team monitor and update ongoing concerns. - 12.7.
-The school/academy will remain cognisant of the fact that continued access to school can be important for rehabilitation of harmful behaviour, and will not exclude pupils unless as a last resort - where there have been serious or consistent incidents of bullying, the school/academy will act in line with the Exclusion Policy.
+Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator. - 12.3 Parents/carers are informed of bullying incidents and what action is being taken. - 12.4 All staff involved in managing instances of bullying will be aware that taking disciplinary action and providing support are not mutually exclusive actions, and should be conducted simultaneously to encourage more positive behaviour in future. - 12.5 The school/academy will avoid unnecessarily criminalising pupils for bullying or abusive behaviour where possible, as young people with criminal records face stigma and discrimination in future aspects of their lives.
+The school's/academy's focus when handling perpetrators will be supporting them to develop more positive behaviours and to refrain from abusive and bullying behaviours in the future. - 12.6 The designated Pastoral Lead will informally monitor the pupils involved over the next half-term. - 12.7 The school/academy will remain cognisant of the fact that continued access to school can be important for rehabilitation of harmful behaviour, and will not exclude pupils unless as a last resort where there have been serious or consistent incidents of bullying, the school/academy will act in line with the Exclusion Policy.